Week beginning Monday 20th January 2020

 Monday Craft and Conversation 10.00 – 12.00 All materials and help supplied.
 Or bring a project of your own such as knitting, painting etc. Tea and coffee and light refreshments provided.
 For any further information call Tel:- 01694 720353 Meet in the church hall.

-Wednesday 10.00 – 12.00 Babies and Toddlers meet in the church hall.
-New members and their parents always welcome.
+Wednesday 10.00 – 12.00 Babies and Toddlers group meet in the church hall.
+All newcomers welcome

-Prayer Group 1.30 pm meet in the church vestry –
+1.30 pm Prayer Group – meet in the vestry

 Food Bank News.